liferay/liferay-mobile-sdk/modules/push-notifications-portlet/ios/README.md

 To receive push notifications, your app must register itself to the portal first.
 On the portal side, each device is tied to a user.
 Each user can have multiple registered devices.
 A device is represented by a device token string.

 Read [Apple's documentation](https://developer.apple.com/library/ios/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/Chapters/IPhoneOSClientImp.html#//apple_ref/doc/uid/TP40008194-CH103-SW2) to learn how to get the device token.
-This [tutorial](http://www.raywenderlich.com/32960/apple-push-notification-services-in-ios-6-tutorial-part-1) is very useful to learn how Apple Push Notification works.
+This [tutorial](http://www.raywenderlich.com/32960/apple-push-notification-services-in-ios-6-tutorial-part-1) is also useful to learn how Apple Push Notification works.

 Once you have the device token, you can register the device to the portal by calling: